verigate/verigate-server/README.md

 - `GET /oauth/consent` - User consent page
 - `POST /oauth/consent` - User consent submission

+### Token Security

+Verigate implements multiple layers of token security:

+- **Access Tokens**: Short-lived JWTs signed with RSA-256
+- **Refresh Token Rotation**: Each use of a refresh token invalidates it and issues a new one
+- **Token Revocation**: Support for both access and refresh token revocation
+- **Token Expiration**: Configurable, separate expiration periods for each token type
+- **Token Validation**: Full validation of signature, claims, expiry, and revocation status

 ### Client Management Endpoints

 - `POST /clients` - Register a new client